Working With Views and Feeds → Using Activity Views → Creating Work Item Feeds for Activity Views

 Use feed criteria to filter the list of work items as needed.
-(Data returned by feeds is dependent on each user's privileges to view and work with items.)
+Data returned by feeds is dependent on each user's privileges to view and work with items.

-To create an Activity feed:
+To create a work item feed:

 Select a single application from which work items will be returned.

 Select to return work items from any project within the feed's application context.